Here's how to watch Sunday's NFL action without cable TV

 The NFL's 100th season kicks off in earnest Sunday with a nearly full slate of games featuring 26 teams.
-After its oldest rivalry began the new season with a low-scoring affair between the Bears and Packers, here's hoping Sunday's action brings more touchdowns and big plays.
+After its oldest rivalry began the new season with a low-scoring affair between the Bears and Packers, here's hoping Sunday's action will bring more touchdowns and big plays.

 Highlights of the early games on Sunday include current league MVP Pat Mahomes and the Kansas City Chiefs in Jacksonville to play the Jaguars and their new QB and former Super Bowl MVP Nick Foles.
 Phenom Baker Mayfield and his new receiving target Odell Beckham Jr. will open the season at home as the Cleveland Browns host the Tennessee Titans.